All in the Mind

 Elsewhere Freud wrote that ‘The human mind, while guided by reason, is also an abode for intangible yearnings, much like the way ghosts linger in the periphery of our consciousness.’
 There is a distinction be made here between ‘intangible yearnings’ and ghosts that ‘linger’.
 The former are invisible but the latter have a lingering presence that can be seen.
 At some point a threshold is crossed and the intangible is transformed into the visible.

-Everyday mental life features, in addition to coherent chains of thought, countless partially formed elements of mental process – snatches of conversation, passages of nonsensical words, floating faces, unsourced images, not to mention a confetti of fragments from films, TV and newspapers, splinters and slivers in transit from the high and low points of encounters, conversations, greetings and farewells, wisps, traces and snippets that appear and rapidly disappear, registering as unidentifiable glimpses that are experienced as disturbances at the very periphery of consciousness.
+Everyday mental life features, in addition to coherent chains of thought, countless partially formed elements of mental process – snatches of conversation, passages of nonsensical words, floating faces, unsourced images, not to mention a confetti of fragments from films, TV and newspapers, splinters and slivers in transit from the high and low points of encounters, conversations, greetings and farewells, snippets and traces that appear and rapidly disappear, registering as unidentifiable glimpses that are experienced as disturbances at the very periphery of consciousness.

-That these bits and pieces and scraps and sherds are generally considered to be disposable may not only reflect the view that consciousness must be constantly decluttered if it is to operate efficiently but also that the very elusiveness of the particles of clutter marks them as untrustworthy.
+That these bits and pieces and scraps and sherds are generally considered to be worthless may not only reflect the view that consciousness must be constantly decluttered if it is to operate efficiently but also that the very elusiveness of the particles of clutter marks them as untrustworthy.
+It is possible that although a thought may be suppressed or extinguished within moments of its arrival, the thinker may experience a fleeting sense that it was not trivial, that it may have been disquieting.
 This may induce uneasiness and anxiety or, for some individuals, indicate the intrusion of mischievous or malicious supernatural entities.
-It seems likely therefore that while some ghosts certainly carry concealed weapons others are simply all mouth and no trousers.
+It seems likely therefore that while some ghosts are all mouth and no trousers others may carry concealed weapons.

 In this reading, ordinary mental life is a minefield of potential mishap to be stewarded in time-honoured fashion by processes of repression and suppression.
 These operations are largely second nature and mostly efficient.
 The risk, as ever, is that the baby is suppressed along with the bathwater.
 The disposable is consigned to oblivion but the baby must find ways of getting back into circulation.
 This may entail subterfuge and an eventual role as a bit part consigned to the edge of the stage where the disenfranchised and the homeless hang out.
 They can walk through you if they feel like it but you can walk through them if it helps.